 STRUCTURE: Buy one lower-strike option, sell two higher-strike options, buy one higher-strike option; all calls or puts, all strikes equidistant.

 CAPITAL REQUIREMENT: Lower.

 RISK: Defined.
 See figure 5.

-NOTE: Butterflies have a low risk but high reward.
-They're often inexpensive to initiate.
-Some traders would say they’re inexpensive for a reason, which is that maximizing the return from a butterfly requires not only a pinpoint target in the stock price, but also pinpoint timing.
+NOTE: Butterflies have low risk but high reward.
+They’re often inexpensive to initiate.
+Some traders would say they’re inexpensive for a reason, which is that maximizing the return from a butterfly requires not only a pinpoint target in the stock price but also pinpoint timing.

-Let’s face it; periods of high volatility can be unsettling.
+Let’s face it: Periods of high volatility can be unsettling.
 After all, volatility is related to uncertainty, and, where money is concerned, uncertainty can be unpleasant.
-But if volatility has you feeling like you’ve been handed a bag of lemons, experienced options traders can consider these strategies as a way to try and make some lemonade.
+But if volatility has you feeling like you’ve been handed a bag of lemons, experienced option traders can consider these strategies as a way to try and make some lemonade.

 Go to tradewise.com and enter coupon code "ticker" at checkout.

 When the two months have passed, keep the TradeWise service for just $20 per strategy per month.